RSE-Cambridge/iris-magnum/jupyterhub/README.md

 At this point you will have Helm installed and kubectl pointing at your kubernetes cluster created by OpenStack Magnum.

+To make it easy to tidy up and separate your work, we create a new namespace to contain all the work on JupyterHub:

+    kubectl create namespace jhub

 We can now follow this tutorial: https://zero-to-jupyterhub.readthedocs.io/en/latest/setup-jupyterhub/setup-jupyterhub.html

     helm repo add jupyterhub https://jupyterhub.github.io/helm-chart/
     helm repo update

+    cat >config.yml <<END
+    proxy:
+      secretToken: `openssl rand -hex 32`
+    END

-    helm install jhub jupyterhub/jupyterhub --values config.yml
+    helm install jhub jupyterhub/jupyterhub --values config.yml --namespace jhub

-    kubectl get service
+    kubectl --namespace jhub get service

-This relies on having a default PVC Storage class configured, as described in our Manila PVC tutorial.
+Once the external IP appears you can now login as any username and password.
+This is clearly an unsafe default for a Public IP address!

+Once you have tried this out, you can teardown the system by doing this:

+    helm ls --namespace jhub
+    kubectl --namespace jhub get all

+    helm delete jhub --purge
+    kubectl delete namespace jhub

 ## Pangeo